 Samples collected from Powell at the Jamaica championships last month showed the banned substance in his A sample, while Gay, who had an out-of-competition test, also returned a positive result.

-The news of their positive tests stunned track and field supporters on Sunday and Jackson, a former World and Commonwealth Games gold medallist, said the news wasn’t good for the sport.
+According to recent posts on sites like https://syntheticurinereview.com/xstream/, one can read how their positive tests stunned track and field supporters on Sunday and Jackson, a former World and Commonwealth Games gold medallist, said the news wasn’t good for the sport.

 “These are all big names.
 To take Asafa Powell and Tyson Gay out leaves a big void in our sport,” the BBC Sport athletics pundit on Sunday.